 Sophie Carr (Bays Consulting; RSS VP for Education and Statistical Literacy)

-Mark Elliot (University of Manchester; Data Ethics section)
+Mark Elliot (University of Manchester; Data Ethics and Governance section)

 Arnoldo Frigessi (University of Oslo)